Dear Parents and Students: September 2020

 REHEARSAL ETIQUETTE and STUDENT PREPARATION

 Students are expected to be attentive, stay on task, and be respectful of each other and to the directors during rehearsals AND performances.
-Students are expected to follow the formal concert dress guidelines for concerts when students are to wear formal attire – this will be considered part of the student’s etiquette grade.
-Practice parts will be given out in class to take home while original parts will stay in assigned folders and remain in school.
-Students are expected to practice at least 90 minutes each week, which is especially important for preparing for international concerts!
-If a student requires additional help with music preparation, they should talk to the director.
-I will be available at 7:00am for clinic help every day, and section leaders will be available upon request.
+Students are expected to follow the formal concert dress guidelines for concerts.
+Practice parts will be given out through Canvas.
+If printing at home is problematic, a copy can be provided for you but would need to be picked up at school.
+Students are expected to practice at least 90 minutes each week.
+If a student requires additional help with music preparation, they should talk to the director for possible zoom clinic help.
 Private lessons are always highly recommended!
-The level of difficulty is college level.

 DISTRICT AND ALL-COUNTY ORCHESTRA

 Students who are interested in pursuing more challenging musical experiences can audition for PMEA District Orchestra [or Band] and BCMEA County Orchestra.
 It is a special honor to make these groups!
-Auditions are on December 14 for District Orchestra and November 13 for County Orchestra and the three day festivals are in the spring!
+Video Auditions are on December 12 for District Orchestra and TBD for County Orchestra.
 Required solos and scales will be posted in the Band / Orchestra room.
 All Symphony Orchestra members will be assessed either on the District/BCMEA piece.
 The BCMEA solo list is included here.

 TUNERS AND METRONOMES

 Students are required by the school to have a medical form on file when traveling with a school-group.
-Please fill out this form and return it to the Band Room in the envelope marked Medical Forms by September 13.
+Please fill out this form and return it to the Lockbox in the Band Room by October 2.

 It is highly recommended that students enrolled in Orchestra take private lessons.
 If students are not already doing so, please consider private lessons.
 The South Orchestra performs challenging college-level pieces that are glorious to perform but require hard work, talent, and guidance.
 The Council Rock School District has an official list that is posted on the website.
 These teachers have been issued PA State clearances.
 Although there are many other private tutors giving lessons in our area, only the teachers who have taken the time and money to obtain the PA State clearances are listed on the CR website.
 With whom your child takes lessons is up to the discretion of parents.